markglenn/queryex/README.md

 ## What it's not

-`QueryEngine` is not a public facing API interface.
+`QueryEx` is not a public facing API interface.
 You should build your API on top of this instead.
 While the framework does return a client readable format, similar to [JSON API](http://jsonapi.org/), we don't handle the serializing.
 We also do not have the web client API defined here.